Pattern and Designlearn to create Surface Pattern and Textile Designs

 7. STRIPE PATTERN REPEAT

 The stripe surface pattern repeat is a layout that has a strong vertical, horizontal or diagonal format.
-Stripes don’t need to be restricted to being made up of blocks of colour.
-Some other ways to use stripes include blocks of texture, patterns, repeated motifs, zig zags or wavy lines.
+Stripes don’t need to be restricted to being made up of blocks of

 Choosing the right pattern repeat for your design will depend on what sort of look and feel you are after.
 The great thing is once you have your motifs, you can keep experimenting with the different repeat layouts until you get the result that you are after.